bluebird75/luaunit/README.md

 ## Successes

-LuaUnit is used by hundreds of projects on GitHub (see [LuaUnit search](https://github.com/search?utf8=%E2%9C%93&q=filename%3Aluaunit.lua&type=Code&ref=searchresults) ) has more than 10k download on [LuaRocks](https://luarocks.org/modules/bluebird75/luaunit) ).
+LuaUnit is used by thousands of projects on GitHub XXX (see [LuaUnit search](https://github.com/search?utf8=%E2%9C%93&q=filename%3Aluaunit.lua&type=Code&ref=searchresults) ) has more than 200k download on [LuaRocks](https://luarocks.org/modules/bluebird75/luaunit) ).
+LuaUnit is the testing framework for a scientific application at the CERN.

 ### History

 #### Version 3.3 - in progress
+* General
+	** when comparing lists with assertEquals(), failure message provides an advanced comparison of the lists ** assertErrorMsgEquals() can check for error raised as tables ** tests may be finished early with fail() or success() ** improve printing of recursive tables
+	** improvements and fixes to JUnit and TAP output
-* assertTrue() and assertFalse() are now strict and only succeed with boolean values
-* add assertEvalToTrue() and assertEvalToFalse() with previous assertTrue()/assertFalse() behavior of coercing to boolean before asserting
+	** stricter assertTrue() and assertFalse(): they only succeed with boolean values ** add assertEvalToTrue() and assertEvalToFalse() with previous assertTrue()/assertFalse() behavior of coercing to boolean before asserting
+* New command-line arguments:
-* can now shuffle tests with --shuffle or -s
+	** can now shuffle tests with --shuffle or -s
-* possibility to repeat tests (for example to trigger a JIT), with --repeat NUM or -r NUM
-* More flexible test selection with inclusion (--pattern / -p) or exclusion (--exclude / -x) or combination of both
+	** possibility to repeat tests (for example to trigger a JIT), with --repeat NUM or -r NUM ** more flexible test selection with inclusion (--pattern / -p) or exclusion (--exclude / -x) or combination of both
-* When comparing lists with assertEquals(), failure message includes the precise differences in size and content of the lists
-* added functions dedicated to scientific computing:
+* Scientific computing dedicated support (see documentation):
-** assertNan(), assertInf(), assertPlusInf(), assertMinusInf() ** provide the machine epsilon in lu.eps
+	** provide the machine epsilon in lu.EPS
-** in assertAlmostEquals( a, b, margin ), remove the 4th margin_boost argument and use a default value of machine epsilon for margin
+	** new functions: assertNan(), assertInf(), assertPlusInf(), assertMinusInf(), assertPlusZero(), assertMinusZero() ** in assertAlmostEquals( a, b, margin ), margin no longer provides a default value of 1E-11, the machine epsilon is used instead
+* Platform and continuous integration support:
-* Validate LuaUnit on MacOs platform (thanks to Travis CI)
-* Validate LuaUnit with 32 bits numbers (floats) and 64 bits numbers (double)
-* Add test coverage measurements thank to codecoverage
+	** validate LuaUnit on MacOs platform (thank to Travis CI) ** validate LuaUnit with 32 bits numbers (floats) and 64 bits numbers (double) ** add test coverage measurements thank to coveralls.io .
+Status: 99.76% of the code is verified.
-* use cache for AppVeyor builds
+	** use cache for AppVeyor and Travis builds
-* Improve printing of recursive tables
-* Improvements and fixes to JUnit and TAP output
 * General doc improvements (detailed description of all output, more cross-linking between sections)

 #### Version 3.2 - 12.
 Jul 2016